Amy Winehouse: Falling into the Abyss

 Astrologically, Amy was a Mercurial character: her ascendant was in Gemini with its ruler in Virgo as well as a Mars-Venus, in Leo, in conjunction in the 3rd house.
 Her career and public image were often described as “dichotomous” a handy synonym for Mercurial influences.
 However, the majority of planets are in the northern hemisphere, countering Mercury’s need to communicate and receive information openly.
 What we saw in Amy’s performances were pure, gut wrenching, honest emotions—when she sang about not wanting to go to rehab, she wasn’t kidding.

-Planetary Pairings
+Planetary Pairings and Relationships

 Unusually, Amy’s chart is marked by five pairs of conjunctions: Venus and Mars in Leo, Sun and Mercury in Virgo, Saturn in Scorpio/Pluto in Libra, Jupiter and Uranus in Sagittarius and Neptune in Sagittarius/Moon in Capricorn.
 With the exception of Chiron in the 12th, it would almost appear that the planets have lost their autonomy and instead, need to function as couples.
 This theme on relationships, particularly dysfunctional ones, features prominently in Amy’s music and is reflected in her lyrics.
 For example: